© (c) Simon / Adobe Stock - stock.adobe.com

 Magnificent basilica on Lake Constance

 The Birnau Pilgrimage Church, beautifully situated on a hill above the Maurach Bay, is one of the most remarkable baroque churches in southern Germany and is often referred to as the Baroque jewel of Lake Constance.
 Its location alone offers stunning views across the lake toward the Swiss Alps.
-Built in the 18th century, the church is considered one of the most important baroque sacred buildings in the region.
-The interior is particularly impressive, featuring elaborate stucco decorations, magnificent frescoes, and detailed sculptures that create a unique atmosphere.
+Built in the 18th century, the church is considered one of the most important sacred baroque buildings in the region.
+The interior is particularly impressive, featuring elaborate stucco decorations, magnificent frescoes, and detailed sculptures that all create a unique atmosphere.
 One of the architectural highlights is the seven altars inside the basilica.
 In addition to the main altar, there are two further altars on each side of the nave, some of which still contain historic paintings from Altbirnau, the former site of the church.